vitaliypo/ControlUpTestTask/README.md

 ## Setup

+1. Make sure Google Chrome is installed in your system
-1. Install Python 3.8 or higher (developed and tested with Python 3.12.9)
+2. Install Python 3.8 or higher (developed and tested with Python 3.12.9)
-2. Install dependencies:
+3. Install dependencies:
 ```
 pip install -r requirements.txt
 ```